3k-dome/bwl-wordle-backend/README.md

-    "token_expires" : 3600,           <- number of seconds it takes for the jwt to expire as integer "daily": true,                    <- wether the cycle should update daily or not as boolean "interval": 900,                  <- length of a cycle in seconds as integer, requires daily = false "difficulties": [                 <- a list of difficulties {
+    "token_expires" : 3600,           <- number of seconds it takes for the jwt to expire as integer "daily": true,                    <- wether the cycle should update daily or not as boolean "interval": 900,                  <- length of a cycle in seconds as integer, requires daily = false "difficulties": [                 <- a list of difficulties, only red on first server start, delete database folder to reset
+        {
             "name": "Easy",           <- name of the difficilty "tries": 9                <- number of allowed tries